-V. Safety - Procedures
+VI.
+Safety - Procedures

-- A. School alarms shall be monitored, and malfunctions shall be reported for immediate repair. - B. A safety program shall be established consistent with the provisions of Policy 8.11, Safety Program. - C. Emergency evacuation drills (fire, hurricane, tornado, other disaster, and school bus) shall be held in compliance with state requirements.
-Each principal, site administrator or transportation official is responsible for - 1.
-Developing and posting emergency evacuation routes and procedures; - 2.
-Assigning and training staff members in specific responsibilities to ensure prompt, safe and orderly evacuation; - 3.
+- A. School alarms shall be monitored, and malfunctions shall be reported for immediate repair. - B. A safety program shall be established consistent with the provisions of Policy 8.11, Safety Program. - C. Emergency drills (fire, hurricane, tornado, active shooter/ hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
+Each principal, site administrator, or transportation official is responsible for: - 1.
+Developing and posting emergency evacuation routes (as applicable for the specific type of emergency drill) and procedures; - Assigning and training all staff members in specific responsibilities to ensure prompt, safe and orderly emergency drills and evacuations (as applicable for the specific type of emergency drill); - 3.
 Identifying and reporting hazardous areas requiring corrective measures; and - 4.
-Preparing and submitting a written report of each emergency evacuation drill to the District office.
+Completing and submitting to the School District's Department of Safety, Security, and Emergency Management on a regular timely basis a written report of each emergency drill using the School District's approved form and procedures.

-VI.
+VII.
 Safety - Violence Prevention